d4rekanguok/talenote/README.md

 ### Configure wrapper components

-When viewing small components like a button, it's helpful to have it centered on the screen.
-Talenote ships a wrapper that does that.
+When viewing small components such as a button, it's helpful to have them centered on the screen.
 From within a component, export a `taleWrapper` with the id of the wrapper.
 Valid defaults are `center` and `none`.

 ```svelte
 <script context="module">